How to Start an LLC in Kentucky

 For help with completing the form, visit our Kentucky Articles of Organization guide.

-If you’re expanding your existing LLC to the State of Kentucky, you will need to form a foreign LLC.
+Note: If you’re expanding your existing business to the state of Kentucky, you’ll need to register as a foreign limited liability company (LLC).

-Step 4: Create Your Kentucky LLC Operating Agreement
+Step 4: Create a Kentucky LLC Operating Agreement

 An operating agreement is not required in Kentucky, but it's a good practice to have one.